rodralez/NaveGo/README.md

 * Simulation of a loosely-coupled integrated navigation system (INS/GPS).

-* Implementation of the Allan variance procedure in order to characterize the typical errors of an IMU.
+* Implementation of the Allan variance procedure in order to characterize typical errors of an IMU.

 * Simulation of IMU sensors (in a very early stage).